 Recently, I was lucky enough to sit down with Dan Adams of Trust Triangle Selling.
 He shared with me a common mistake new, hotshot salespeople make.
 They focus on their company’s sales pipeline instead of their prospect’s buying journey.
-This is a subtle, but extremely powerful, point that resonated well with me.
+This is a subtle, but an extremely powerful, point that resonated well with me.
 At 3Sharp, we can have the most detailed and most powerful sales pipeline inside of our CRM system, but in reality, the customer is going to follow their own journey.
 Ultimately, it’s their show, not ours.

 Frequently, these two journeys don’t fully align.
 The sales pipeline usually only represents a portion of the buyer’s journey.
 Our sales pipeline ends when we receive an open purchase order from our customers.
 For the customer, however, this is only the beginning.
-Of course, we have other processes that kick in to handle project and program delivery, but it is an interesting realization nonetheless.
+Of course, we have other processes that kick in to handle the project and program delivery, but it is an interesting realization nonetheless.

 Likewise, the purchasing process certainly begins much earlier than the sales pipeline.
 This is why I think it is so important to have a well-defined marketing pipeline, along with well-integrated marketing and sales teams.